 The Upside and Downside scenarios are designed to be cyclical in that GDP growth, inflation and unemployment usually revert back to the Central scenario after the first three years for major economies.
 The HSBC Group determines the maximum divergence of GDP growth from the Central scenario using the 10th and the 90th percentile of the entire distribution of forecast outcomes for major economies.
 Using externally available forecast distributions ensures independence in scenario construction.
-While key economic variables are set with reference to external distributional forecasts, the Group also aligns the overall narrative of the scenarios to the macroeconomic risks described in HSBC's Top and Emerging Risks.
-This ensures that scenarios remain consistent with the more qualitative assessment of risks captured in the Top and Emerging Risks.
+While key economic variables are set with reference to external distributional forecasts, the Group also aligns the overall narrative of the scenarios remain consistent with the more qualitative assessment of risks captured in the Top and Emerging Risks.
 The HSBC Group projects additional variable paths using the external vendor's global macro model.
-The Directors have incorporated the forward economic guidance "FEG" in the impairment model and as at 31 December 2020, the impact of the FEG resulted in an increase in ECLs.
+The Directors have incorporated the forward economic guidance "FEG" in the impairment model and as at 31 December 2021, the impact of the FEG resulted in an increase in ECLs.